-A highly popular alternative is wood fibre composite which needs virtually no maintenance at all (apart from an occasional power wash to remove bird droppings perhaps along with a brush down to get rid of any cobwebs!).
+A highly popular alternative is wood fibre composite which needs virtually no maintenance at all (apart from an occasional soapy wash to remove bird droppings perhaps along with a brush down to get rid of any cobwebs!).
 It is not uPVC and does not look false or plastic in any way.
 It has the feel and appearance of traditional wood combined with the long lifespan of a modern high-tech material.
-Its unique formula provides lightweight yet durable cladding that will not splinter, warp or rot and it is an excellent insulator.
+Its unique formula provides lightweight yet durable cladding that will not rot and it is an excellent insulator.

 A further option is a rendered exterior, often specified to match an existing finish on the customers' house.
 This material never needs painting as it is 'through coloured' rather than just a surface finish.
 Its available in a wide range of colours and is virtually maintenance free apart from an annual fungal wash.